QutEcoacoustics/workbench-client/README.md

 $ npm run e2e
 ```

+Note: Make sure you are running the 64 bit version of chrome

 #### Unit tests

 This project has a number of options when it comes to testing.
 For development we utilize the chrome browser for testing, however the application should support the following browsers: Chrome, Firefox, Edge.
 When attempting to test a specific file/component/service, either use the Test Explorer plugin for VSCode, or modify the `src/test.ts` file so that its regex will find the file you wish to test.